fmager/real-time/m1_memory_hierarchies/s7_outro.md

-# Closing Remarks
+# Outro

+## Comparing the work
-## Comparing CPU, immediate, immediate with shader caching, computational graph and compiled computational graph.
+CPU, immediate, immediate with shader caching, computational graph and compiled computational graph

 ## How does this relate to torch.compile?
 ## Where to go from here?